 This Catalan estate began with a dream by Glòria Garriga, an agronomic engineer, to live side by side with nature on a hill in Font-rubí, near Barcelona.
 She always wanted to live in a house on that hill with her daughter, Berta, producing wines in tune with nature.
-Despite testing wines as part of her profession, Glòria had never made her own wine before, but still her dream became a reality, and Els Jelipins, as it became known, produced its first vintages in 2003 in Glòria’s father’s barn.
-After that, they used the cellar to a new house they built on top of the hill.
+Despite testing wines as part of her profession, Glòria had never made her own wine before, but her dream became a reality, and Els Jelipins, as it became known, produced its first vintages in 2003.

 Despite the success of Els Jelipins today, it was initially difficult to gain a foothold in the local wine scene.
 “No one in the local market would have us,” said Glòria.
 “We first tried to sell the wine in Spain, it was a disaster.
 So we loaded the car and went to the Basque Country, northern Spain and Catalonia, where some very good restaurants opened their doors because they had foreign sommeliers.
 They understood the wine, and liked it.”
 Since then, the wine has become far more popular locally, as word started to spread and people’s tastes changed.
 “There has been a huge liberation of people who want to have their own experience.”

-Rather than hire additional workers to increase production, Els Jelipins is content with its small operation.
-Glòria even refuses to increase the price of her wine, despite it arguably having the potential to be far more expensive.
-“I have a very austere life,” said Glòria, “I didn’t plan to get rich and I’m happy with that.”
-For her, this is not about the money, but the love of the task and the environment.
+For Glòria, it is not about the money, but the love of the task and the environment.
 So the estate only produces around 2,300 bottles of red a year and as little as 200 bottles of white.

-Els Jelipins only uses a few selected growers with hillside vineyards, with whom they work closely to ensure vine maintenance is done carefully by hand.
-These vineyards are chosen on the basis of locality, soil composition, vine age and grape variety.
-When they manually harvest, only the best grapes are chosen, and transported in small cases to avoid damage.
-“If I don’t like it, I throw it away,” said Glòria.
+Jelipins uses only a few selected growers with hillside vineyards, with whom they work closely to ensure vine maintenance is done carefully by hand.
+These vineyards are chosen based on locality, soil composition, vine age and grape variety.
 The vines are supported by local nature, with oak trees, an olive tree and wild boars adding to the ecosystem.

 “What is important in wine is the sensation.
 This sensation of freshness and acidity, it’s like electricity in your mouth.
 It should give energy, not take energy.”